 English, Japanese, Korean, and Chinese.

-The Coast Fraser, Yellowknife Inn, Discovery Inn, Days Inn, and Explorer.
+The Coast Fraser, Quality Inn, Discovery Inn, Days Inn, Explorer Hotel and Chateau Nova.

 You will have to come to one of those hotels in order to take the shuttle to Aurora Village.
 If you don’t know which one is the closest to where you are staying, let us know and we will give you directions.